H. Huntsman & Sons: House cloths

 In 2014, the house produced a collection of exclusive tweeds inspired by those worn by Huntsman's famous patron Gregory Peck.
-A clothes worn by Peck and cut by Huntsman's famous former Head Cutter Colin Hammick in the 1960s survive in the Peck family to this day.
+Clothes worn by Peck and cut by Huntsman's famous former Head Cutter Colin Hammick in the 1960s survive in the Peck family to this day.
 Upon rediscovering one particularly bold checked tweed sports coat, cut in an exclusive house tweed from 1961, Huntsman redeveloped the tweed, enlarging the original design and lending it a softer, more contemporary finish.
-In 2015, the house produced its first cashmere tweed in over fifty years, a replica of a houndstooth cloth that was originally an exclusive Huntsman fabric woven in 1952 and favoured by Peck for the majority of his life.
+In 2015, the house produced its first cashmere tweed in over fifty years, a replica of a houndstooth cloth that was originally an exclusive Huntsman fabric woven in 1952 and favoured by Peck.

 The House also has a reputation for the production of limited edition suitings, working closely with wool producers and weavers on exclusive projects.
 In 2007, the house purchased the world's only bale of 11.9 micron, 1PP graded wool at a wool auction in Melbourne, Australia.
 The combination of such a low micron count together with the AWEX 1PP award for wool-quality effectively graded the wool as the finest ever produced.
 This was woven into Huntsman's record breaking 'Opus' cloth, woven to one of the finest yarn counts possible, a 'Super 240s'.
 34 suit lengths of the cloth were produced, woven into a navy twill and herringbone.
 Today, only a few metres of the navy herringbone remain, with the navy twill entirely sold out.